 Offering both the gift of time and travel, the Keith Bain Choreographic Travel Fellowship enabled me to scrutinise the conceptual and practical methods with which I create.
 It assisted me to connect with current international discourse on identity, agency and performance, and to meet some fascinating artists along the way. — Gabrielle Nankivell, 2014 recipient

-Gabrielle Nankivell (2014) is the first recipient.
+Gabrielle Nankivell was awarded the fellowship in 2014.
 Gabrielle has been creating and performing nationally and internationally since 2000.
 She has a distinctive and ever-shifting aesthetic as she discovers new methods and influences, and her current desire to move into dance dramaturge is a natural progression for her evolution as a dance and theatre maker.
-She is an extremely articulate and diverse dance maker who believes in communication through movement.
+She is an articulate and diverse dance maker who believes in communication through movement.
 The panel feels confident that Gabrielle's proposal to further investigate how we use dance and movement to engage with the world around us would have been greatly supported by Keith.